SPIFFE/SPIRE Provides Workload Identity. The Identity Has No Cryptographic Governance Binding.

 Short-lived certificates reduce but do not eliminate the gap

-SPIRE issues short-lived certificates that rotate automatically.
-This reduces the window of credential compromise.
+One of SPIRE's strengths is automated rotation of short-lived SVIDs.
+Default lifetimes are measured in hours, sometimes minutes, and the Workload API delivers fresh credentials to workloads continuously.
+This narrows the window of credential compromise and reduces the blast radius of a leaked certificate.
 But short-lived identity credentials still do not carry governance policy.
-A workload with a fresh SVID can perform operations that violate governance requirements because the SVID authenticates identity, not operation compliance.
+A workload with a fresh SVID issued one minute ago can perform operations that violate governance requirements, because the SVID authenticates identity and not operation compliance.
+Rotation defends against credential theft; it does not bind policy to action.

 What cryptographic governance provides